Celebrating America's 250th, Sale LIVE! Till July 10th.

 Where It Shows Its Limitations

 20W is the low end of production deep engraving.
 Deep engraving and embossing at 20W works but takes more passes and more time than 30W or 60W alternatives.
-For businesses where deep engraving is the primary revenue service, the 20W ceiling creates a production speed limitation.

 Not for organic materials.
 Wood, paper, and cardboard are outside the B4's effective range.
 The 1064nm wavelength doesn't absorb well in these materials.
-A diode laser (or the xTool F1 Ultra's dual-laser system) is needed for non-metal material work.

 ComMarker B4 20W Fiber Laser Engraver Feature